Kbassyouny1998/Depi_Project/README.md

-# Depi_Project
-Graduation Project for Depi initiative
-🛒 Superstore Sales Data Analysis
+🛒 Superstore Sales Data Analysis , Forecasting & Visulization Dashbord

 This project analyzes the Superstore Sales dataset to uncover insights related to sales performance, customer behavior, product trends, and regional profitability.
 The goal is to transform raw transactional data into meaningful business insights using data analysis and visualization techniques.
 .